corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/getting-set-up.md

 # Get set up for CorDapp development

-Before you can start developing CorDapps, you need to download four pieces of software: the Java 8 JDK, IntelliJ IDEA, Git, and Gradle.
+Before you start developing CorDapps, you need to download four pieces of software: the Java 8 JDK, IntelliJ IDEA, Git, and Gradle.

 ## Step 1: Install the Java 8 JDK